Skunsara/Secure-server/install.md

 Enable the wiki.conf configuration: sudo a2ensite wiki.conf

+to see if there any error on the apache service sudo service apache2 status

 "Invalid command 'SSLEngine',error on Apache

 To resolve this issue, you need to enable the SSL module in Apache.
 You can do this by running the following command:

 sudo a2enmod ssl

-After enabling the SSL module, restart the Apache service: sudo service apache2 restart
+After enabling the SSL module, restart the Apache service:

+sudo service apache2 restart